drawpile/drawpile.github.io/help/development/codingguidelines.markdown

 ---
 layout: drawpile_help
 title: Coding Guideline
-description: Drawpile Code Contribution Guideline
+description: "Drawpile code contribution guidelines."
 date: 2024-03-30 00:00:00 +0200
 category: help
 tag: help development
 ---

-This page contains a general guideline for development contribution in Drawpile.
+This page contains a general guideline for development contributions to Drawpile.

+Read [the architecture page](architecture) to become familiar with the different components, and check out [the contributing page](contributing) for general guidelines.

 * Table of contents
 {:toc}

-## Good Practices
+## Organizing

 Get in contact!
 Be it [on IRC](https://drawpile.net/irc/){:target="_blank"}, [on Discord](https://drawpile.net/discord/){:target="_blank"} or [in the GitHub Issues](https://github.com/drawpile/Drawpile/issues){:target="_blank"}.

 If you'd like to take on a task, we strongly recommend getting in contact with us and the other developers in our community, to avoid conflicts or potentially working on something that is already being worked on.
-This is especially important when it comes to the network protocol or similar pillar components, because haphazardly merged changes can cause almost irreversible issues in the long run, if left unnoticed.
-These changes require not only coordination, but also thorough testing and feedback.
+This is especially important when it comes to the network protocol or similar pillar components because of the potential for merge conflicts, which can be avoided if we know that you're working on something.

-Read [the architecture page](architecture) to become familiar with the different components, and check out [the contributing page](contributing) for general guidelines.
+## Code Style

-* Auto-format code.
+Auto-format code.

 Use clang-format for C & C++, rustfmt for Rust, gofmt for Go, Prettier for JavaScript and TypeScript, black for Python.
 Some files aren't auto-formatted yet.
 When you make changes to them, either leave them be and make your new code follow the ambient format or auto-format them in a separate commit.

-* Remember to insert a `SPDX-License-Identifier` comment at the beginning of your files.
+Insert a `SPDX-License-Identifier` comment at the beginning of your files.
 For the parts that still use large & verbose comment block, either leave them be or replace them with an SPDX comment.

+## Attributions

-* If you take code from elsewhere, attribute it properly, ideally with an `SPDX-Snippet-` block like so:
+If you take code from elsewhere, attribute it properly, ideally with an `SPDX-Snippet-` block like so:

 ```c
 // SPDX-SnippetBegin